immineal/PythTracer/README.md

 # THIS PROJECT IS A W.I.P.

-Pythtracer is a Python pathtracer designed to render photorealistic images.
-It is a ray tracer built on the principles of global illumination, which means that it simulates how light behaves in a natural environment, taking into account the interaction of light with the environment and with objects in the scene.
-It can generate images with advanced lighting effects such as shadows, reflections, refractions, and ambient occlusion.
+Pythtracer is a Python pathtracer designed to render simple images.

-Pythtracer supports a wide range of features, including:
+Pythtracer is planned to support a wide range of features, including:

 - Camera: Exposure, Depth of Field, and Motion Blur
 - Geometry: Spheres, Planes, Triangles, Quads, Cubes, and Cones